 The Ihsan Agile Guide

-Download the Guide (PDF) • Version 1.0 • 2025 Edition • 33 pages
+Download the Guide (PDF) • Version 1.1 • 1447 AH/ 2026 CE Edition • Updated framework • 66 pages

 Licensed under Creative Commons Attribution-ShareAlike 4.0 International

-The Ihsan Agile Guide provides a complete framework for embedding Islamic principles into Agile delivery practices.
+The Ihsan Agile Guide provides a framework for embedding Islamic principles into Agile delivery practices.
 It includes:

 The Essence of Ihsan Agile - Foundation, definition, and Three Pillars (Niyyah, Iḥsān, Maṣlaḥah)